'Nobody Cares Who Was First, and Nobody Cares Who Copied Who': Marco Arment on Defending Your App From Copies and Clones - Slashdot

 "But if you try to sue them, they'll bury you in legal fees!"

 Yes and no...
 First, those big cases are the ones firms will take on contingency - look at Microsoft v. i4i and their $450M judgement.
-Law firms will happily defer fees for a b
+Law firms will happily defer fees for a bite at those.
+So even if they try to bury you, they're not really burying you, but your lawyers who are willing to take on that risk.

+Second, you don't have to be involved at all: if you have a giant adversary, then odds are you probably have two giant adversaries.
+So if one steals your idea, then approach the other with an offer to assign the patent to them (with a royalty-free grantback license to you).
+They'll go after your competitor for you, you get a chunk of capital (and possibly royalties) that you wouldn't have had otherwise, and you can still practice your invention.
+At worst, you end up competing with one giant adversary rather than two or more.

+Mr. Arment should probably stick to developing apps, rather than offering legal advice.

 Re: (Score:2)